-The Kedron Brook is one of the largest catchment areas in Brisbane.
-Its catchment comprises over 110 square kilometres of land in the northern Brisbane suburbs from Ferny Grove in the west to Nudgee in the East.
+Kedron Brook is one of the largest catchment areas in Brisbane.
+Its catchment comprises over 110 square kilometres of land in the northern Brisbane suburbs.
 So why not make a day of it and check out the hidden spaces of the Kedron Brook.

-This iconic landmark links the business centre of the Brisbane CBD to the Cultural heart of the city.
-While opinions are divided over its design, the Kurilpa Bridge is a great asset to the city by providing better access to the CBD, Southbank and West End.
+This iconic landmark links the business centre of the Brisbane CBD to the cultural heart of the city.
+The bridge is a great asset to the city by providing better access to the CDB, Southbank and West End.

-Tucked into the South East end of this fold of the Brisbane River, New Farm is one of Brisbane's oldest suburbs and is characterised by its large Queenslander style homes and leafy lined streets along the river.
-These days it is renown for it's revitalisation through diversity, restaurants, bars and Arts community.
+New Farm is one of Brisbane's oldest suburbs.
+It is characterised by its large Queenslander style homes and leafy lined streets along the river.
+These days it is renown for its revitalisation through diversity, restaurants, bars and arts community.

-Located 10 kilometers south of the Brisbane CBD, Toohey forest is set on 260 hectares of open eucalypt and vine forest.
+Toohey forest sits on 260 hectares of open eucalypt and vine forest.
+Only 10 kilometres south of the CBD, is has several kilometres of tracks and picnic areas.
 It has closed scrub along the creeks and gullies and even boasts pockets of rainforest along Mimosa Creek.

-One of Brisbane's most iconic and well known river suburbs, Toowong is a gateway to the western suburbs and the Brisbane CBD via Coronation Drive.
+An iconic Brisbane suburb, Toowong is a gateway to the western suburbs via Coronation Drive.
 It is easy to access via the CityCat network, you can even take your bike on a CityCat.

-Historic West End is where a vibrant mixture of cultures meet to bring together a fantastic collection of restaurants, bars, coffee shops and beautiful open spaces.
-It is found hugging the north west corner of its peninsula and is lined by expansive parks and the Brisbane River.
+West End is where a vibrant mixture of cultures meet.
+This area hosts a fantastic collection of restaurants, bars, coffee shops and beautiful open spaces.
+Travel through parks along the river and take in the history, sights and sounds of West End.